 We consider funding requests for grants on a yearly cycle.
-The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from June through October each year.
-Funding requests will be accepted from June 12, 2017 through the August 1 deadline.
-Applications submitted after the August 1 deadline will not be considered.
+The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from July through October this year.
+Funding requests will be accepted from July 24, 2020 through the August 27 deadline.
+Applications submitted after the August 27 deadline will not be considered.

 Grant Program Orientation Meeting

-Prospective grant applicants are invited to schedule a meeting with the Foundation’s director, Mary Smith, to receive an overview of the funding opportunity and to ask specific questions.
-Contact Mary at 812-254-9354 or firstname.lastname@example.org to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with the Regional Director of Community Engagement and Impact, Lauren Osmon, to receive an overview of the funding opportunity and to ask specific questions.
+Contact Lauren at 812-254-9354 or email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
-Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
+Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered for project/program support provided the project/program is charitable and supports a community need.

 Program Areas Considered for Funding